-In order to be diagnosed with depression, a person must have a severe inability to function in life.
+In order to be diagnosed with depression, an individual must have a severe inability to function in life.
 This is why so many with PDD go undiagnosed.
-They appear to be functioning, but once they finish all that must be done for the day, they may find themselves going into hibernation mode at home.
-While the functioning inabilities are not as intense for a person with PDD as they are for someone with major depression, the symptoms can last for years.
+They appear to be functioning, but once they finish work or any other task, they immediately head home to be in isolation.
+Since functioning inabilities are not as bad for a person with PDD as they are for someone with major depression, this behavior can last for a very long time.

 It’s even possible for someone with PDD to develop more severe symptoms that result in episodes of major depression when their symptoms are left untreated.
 This is why it’s important to seek treatment if you suspect that you or someone in your life may be suffering.